nbw/japan/content/posts/corona.md

 Many language schools have been cancelled too.

-*My school was not cancelled*, however class was changed to start at 10am instead of 9pm.
+*My school was not cancelled*, however class was changed to start at 10am instead of 9am.
 We open windows at all break times.
 We are asked to use rubbing alcohol whenever arriving at the school or going to the washroom.

 ![alc](https://japan.nathanwillson.com/img/12/alcohol.jpg)

 #### Hand dryers are banned

-I'm not quite sure as the logic yet, but all hand dryers have signs on them saying they're banned until further notice.
+I'm not quite sure of the logic, but all hand dryers have signs on them saying they're banned until further notice.

 ![dryer](https://japan.nathanwillson.com/img/12/hand_dryer.jpg)